 On September 2, 2021, the Company's Board adopted the Redwire Corporation 2021 Employee Stock Purchase Plan (the "ESPP") which authorizes the grant of rights to purchase common stock of the Company to employees, officers and directors (if they are otherwise employees) of the Company.
+Shares of the Company's stock reserved for grants under the ESPP were 3,351,023 and 2,680,999 as of March 31, 2025 and December 31, 2024, respectively.
+The ESPP appoints the Compensation Committee to administer the ESPP.
 Under the ESPP, there is an enrollment period for each offering, when each eligible employee for that offering period has the option to enroll for that offering period, which allows the eligible employee to purchase shares of the Company's common stock at the end of the offering period.
 Each offering period under the ESPP is generally for five months, which can be modified from time to time.
 Subject to limitations, each participant will be permitted to purchase a number of shares determined by dividing the employee's accumulated payroll deductions for the offering period by the applicable purchase price, which is equal to 85% of the fair market value of the Company's common stock at the beginning or end of each offering period, whichever is less.
 A participant must designate in the enrollment package the percentage (if any) up to 15% of compensation to be deducted during that offering period for the purchase of stock under the ESPP, subject to certain limitations.
-As of March 31, 2024, the Company had one active offering period.
+As of March 31, 2025, the Company had two completed and one active offering period.

-The ESPP is considered a compensatory plan with the related compensation cost expensed over the five month offering period.
+The ESPP is considered a compensatory plan with the related compensation cost expensed over thefive month offering period.
 The Company utilizes the Black-Scholes OPM to compute the fair market value of shares under the ESPP for each offering period.
-As of March 31, 2024, no shares had been purchased and 2,680,999 shares were available for future sales under the ESPP.
+As of March 31, 2025, 276,538 shares had been purchased and 3,074,485 shares were available for future sales under the ESPP.